Skin Tags: Causes, Appearance, Types, and Removal Options

 - Burning the growth off with electrocautery

-The method will depend on the location, size, number of skin tags, the patient's personal preference, and the practitioner's skill and preference.
+The best method depends on the location, size, number of tags, and clinician preference.

 Surgical Excision